harmonytf/UnCSO2/README.md

 - [CMake](https://cmake.org/download/) (must be in PATH)
 - [Qt 6.10](https://www.qt.io/download)
-- A C++20 compile.
+- A C++20 compiler

 #### With Visual Studio (new way)

 Visual Studio nowadays has built-in integration for CMake projects.

-1. File -> Open -> CMake... -> Select CMakeLists.txt
+1. File → Open → CMake... → Select CMakeLists.txt

-2. Build -> Build All
+2. Build → Build All

 You should have the extension Qt Visual Studio Tools installed.
 It will prompt you to import your Qt install path upon installation, select required Qt version as the default.

-You can generate project files for Visual Studio 15 by running the follwing commands:

 #### With Visual Studio (old way)

-The old way is to generate project files.
+The old way is to generate project files (sln, vcxproj).

+You can generate project files for Visual Studio by running the following commands:

 ```sh
 # Create and go to the build directory